eturino/apollo-link-scalars/README.md

 yarn run doc:html && yarn run doc:publish
 ```

-This will generate the docs and publish them in github pages.
+This will generate the docs and publish them in Github pages.

 ### Generate a version